MarvinMarjan/riv/doc/language/syntax/expressions.md

 ***(draft)***

 Use `"(" ... ")"` to group an expression.
-When grouped, it will have a higher precedence.not
+When grouped, it will have a higher precedence.